UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-jira-service-management/overview.md

 IBM DevOps Velocity plug-in images are located in DockerHub.
 To view available versions, see the [UrbanCode DockerHub](https://hub.docker.com/r/urbancode/ucv-ext-jira-service-management/tags).

+## User Advantages with integrating Jira Service Management

+With the integration of Jira Service Management, incident data is now accessible directly within the VSM Dot setup.
+This feature allows users to:
+* **Track the progression** of dots as they move through different stages of the incident management workflow.
+* **Identify bottlenecks** where incidents may be delayed or stuck.
+* **Monitor resolution time** by easily viewing how long it takes for incidents to be closed.
+* **All Dot View** offers comprehensive details for each individual incident, enabling users to review incident-specific information quickly and efficiently.

 ### History

 ### Version 1.0.1